 (4) A consumer seeking supply under Tariff C1 must make an application to the corporation in writing accompanied by evidence which clearly demonstrates that the consumer meets all the conditions listed in subclause (3).

-[Clause 8 inserted in Gazette 26 Jun 2018 p.
+[Clause 8 inserted: Gazette 26 Jun 2018 p.
 2375.]

 9. Tariff D1 (special tariff for certain premises)